lttng/lami-spec/lami.md

 a relationship between two quantities having the same unit indicating how many times the first quantity contains the second.

-It is suggested that the consumer shows a ratio object as a percentage.
+It is suggested that the consumer shows a ratio object as a percentage by multiplying its value by 100.

 **Properties**: